edsonencinas/splunk-log-source-lab/README.md

 This project demonstrates a **basic Security Operations Center (SOC) lab** using Splunk SIEM.
 It simulates Linux log collection from a **Log Source VM** using the **Splunk Universal Forwarder**, forwarding authentication logs to a **Splunk Server VM** hosted on **Google Cloud Platform (GCP)**.

-This project is designed for **SOC learning, threat simulation, and portfolio showcase**.
+This project is designed for **SOC learning, industry best practices, and threat simulation**.

 ## 🗺️ Architecture
 ```